-LEGISLATIVE POWER - Caravan Parks And Camping Grounds

-Regulations 1997, (Reg 11)

-DELEGATION SUBJECT - Approval of Camping Other than at a

-Caravan Park or Camping Ground

-The Chief Executive Officer is delegated authority to provide a written approval for a person to camp on land in accordance with regulation 11 (1) (a) for longer than 3 nights in any period of 28 consecutive days on land which he or she owns or has a legal right to occupy, however not exceeding longer than 3 months in any period of 12 months
+Shire of Northam lexitage.
+Commerce and Lifestyle Delegated Authority Regis DELEGATION NUMBER ~ A04 LEGISLATIVE POWER ÷ Caravan Parks And Camping Grounds Regulations 1997, (Reg 11) DELEGATION SUBJECT ě Approval of Camping Other than at a Caravan Park or Camping Ground DELEGATE 0 Chief Executive Officer SUB DELEGATE - Executive Manager Development Services in any period of 28 consecutive days on land which he or she owns or has a legal right to occupy, however not exceeding longer than 3 months in any period of 12 months

-A04 - Delegation Use
+A04 - Delegation Use 1

 Date of Decision Person/party impacted by decision Name of Officer Exercising Delegation

 Nil.

+Delegated Authority Reg

+1 Sentence of the second second second

-LEGISLATIVE POWER - Local Government Act 1995, s5.42 & s9.10
+LEGISLATIVE POWER 1 Local Government Act 1995, s5.42 & s9.10

-DELEGATION SUBJECT - Authorised Officers - Appointment
+DELEGATION SUBJECT 1 Authorised Officers - Appointment

-The Chief Executive Officer is delegated authority to appoint "authorised persons" and "Designated Officers" to perform functions under the Local Government Act, Regulations and Local Laws and other regulations and acts including but not limited to the following:

-Local Government Act 1995;

-Local Government (Miscellaneous Provisions) Act 1960;

-Dog Act 1976 and Regulations there under,

-Cat Act 2011 and Regulations there under:

-Control of Vehicles (Off Road Areas) Act 1978 and Regulations there under;

-Litter Act 1979 and Regulations there under;

-Planning & Development Act 2005.

-Building Act 2011 Food Act 2008
+DELEGATE - Chief Executive Officer

+SUB DELEGATE ÷ Nil.

+and "Designated Officers" to Regulations and Local Laws to the following: Local Government Act 1995; Local Government (Miscellar Dog Act 1976 and Regulation Cat Act 2011 and Regulation neous neous ns ther d Area e under; e under; s) Act 1978 and Regulations there under; ere under;